 A Quick Bio:

 My name is Cynthia Anderson (parents, please feel free to call me Cyndi) and I teach 6th Grade World Cultures.
-I have been blessed to be a part of Lovejoy ISD for nine years and I'm excited to start my tenth year in the district.
+I have been blessed to be a part of Lovejoy ISD for ten years and I'm excited to start my eleventh year in the district.
 I have been teaching for 13 years and love the way teaching allows me to be a lifelong learner.
 I haven't always been a social studies teacher, but began teaching ELAR.
 My first degree was in Journalism (TAMU '92) and I still love helping others to write.
 You will find your student will need to use those writing skills in World Cultures and I look forward to helping them grow in this area.

 I love to travel and complete service/mission projects.
-I've helped run the Czexas English Camp in Czech Republic for eight years, and I love working on various mission projects in the summer.
+I've helped run the Czexas English Camp in Czech Republic for ten years, and I love working on various mission projects in the summer.
 I've lived overseas in Singapore and Taiwan and I have a serious case of xenophilia.